AninditaBasu/comparative-mythology/docs/myths/dragon_slaying.md

 The myths of Vahagn and Hercules do not seem to show any connection with any natural phenomenon.

 ## Phylogenetical

+History begins where myths end.
+How did these myths change over time?

 Indra and Trita both kill a demon, and both are helped by the wind gods.
 Trita was a god in the times of the Rig Veda but by later vedic times, Trita was only a rishi [^40].
 In quite a few places in the Rig Veda, Trita is also associated with Soma, the drink of the gods [^41].
 He is seen as preparing the Soma and offering it to the gods.
 While Indra (along with Agni) has the maximum number of verses in the Rig Veda addressed to him, there are about only forty Rig Veda verses that mention Trita and, in many of them, he is only the poet and not the god being invoked.
 It would seem that, over a period of time, Trita's god-ness was appropriated by Indra [^42].